 • 50MB for £10.

-- Countries not included: Albania, Belarus, Bosnia and Herzegovina, Croatia, Cyprus (North), Faroe Islands, Gaza Strip, Georgia, Israel, Macedonia, Montenegro, Serbia, Switzerland, Turkey, Ukraine, West Bank.
+- Countries not included: Albania, Belarus, Bosnia and Herzegovina, Cyprus (North), Faroe Islands, Gaza Strip, Georgia, Israel, Macedonia, Montenegro, Serbia, Turkey, Ukraine, West Bank.

 - Out of bundle charges: Because you can't use mobile web abroad without a Booster, you will never incur any extra charges that you don't know about.
-You'll be prompted to buy another Booster when either the time expires or you reach the Booster allowance.
+You'll be prompted to buy another Booster when either the time expires or use up your Booster allowance.

 Within T-Mobile's Euro travel zone, customers aren't able to access the internet without first purchasing an Internet Travel Booster*.
 Boosters start from £1/3MB.